List of military headstamps: 7.62×39mm M43 Soviet

-During the Vietnam War in the early 1970s (July, 1970 to January, 1972) the Lake City Ordnance Plant (code: LC) and Frankfort Arsenal (code: FA) produced unmarked Boxer-primed 7.62×39mm Blank and Ball cartridges for use by American and Allied personnel.
+During the Vietnam War in the early 1970s (July, 1970 to January, 1972) the Lake City Ordnance Plant (contractor code: LC) and Frankfort Arsenal (contractor code: FA) produced unmarked Boxer-primed 7.62×39mm Blank and Ball cartridges for use by American and Allied personnel.
 The blanks were used by the "Tigerland" simulation exercise at Fort Polk, Louisiana.
 The ball ammunition allowed reconnaissance and Special Operations units to utilize captured Communist Bloc weapons like the SKS carbine and AKM assault rifle.
 Most ball ammunition went to support Marshal Lon Nol's Cambodian Army (1970–1975), which was receiving reconditioned SKS carbines and AK-47s as military aid.

 The cartridges were based on a Lapua design.
 The bullets had Gilding Metal (GM) or Gilding Metal Coated Steel (GMCS) jackets and Gilding Metal-clad brass cases.
 Lake City cartridges had red sealant on the primer annulus and Frankfort Arsenal used purple sealant.
-They came in 20-round cartons that were marked with special short batch numbers that lacked the contractor code and date.
+They came in 20-round cartons that were marked with special short lot numbers that lacked the contractor code and date.

-Afterwards Bell Laboratories (code: BEL) made batches of 7.62×39mm ammo in the 1970s and 1980s for training soldiers in the familiarization and use of Communist Bloc weapons.
+Afterwards Brass Extrusion Labs LTD (code: BEL) made batches of 7.62×39mm ammo from 1978? to 1988 for training soldiers in the familiarization and use of Communist Bloc weapons.
 They can be identified by the light-blue sealant used on the primer annulus.